supertestnet/songs/lyrics/no-more-crypto.md

 Than hear one more pitch of an altcoin (ahh-ah-ah-ah)

-Yes, I'd rather jump naked on a huge pile of thumb tacks (ah-ah-ah) I’d rather squeeze glue in my nostrils til they conjoin (ah-ah-ah) I'd rather dive into a swimming pool filled up (ah-ah-ah) with double-edged razor blades Than hear one more pitch of an altcoin (ahh-ah-ah-ah)
+Yes, I'd rather jump naked on a huge pile of thumb tacks (ah-ah-ah) I'd rather squeeze glue in my nostrils til they conjoin (ah-ah-ah) I'd rather dive into a swimming pool filled up (ah-ah-ah) with double-edged razor blades Than hear one more pitch of an altcoin (ahh-ah-ah-ah)